theredplanetsings/simsNstuff/README.md

-# simsNstuff
-## 3D Geological Deposit Modelling Programme
+# Sims N Stuff: 3D Geological Deposit Modelling Programme

 A Streamlit webapp to visualise realistic 3D deposits of minerals and petroleum using advanced geological modelling.